kckecheng/cheatsheets/vim.rst

 - :his / q:             ---> list command history
 - :sav <name>           ---> Save the file as
-- :map                  ---> list currently mapped keys
+- :map                  ---> list all currently mapped keys
 - :set                  ---> list all currently options which are different from the default
 - :version              ---> Check features enabled/compiled in vim
 - :colorscheme desert   ---> Change color schemes